 What are SQL Server Projects?

-SQL Server in Limited Preview for Live Optics is an assessment designed to collect limited configuration data your SQL Server.
+SQL Server in Limited Preview for Live Optics is an assessment designed to collect limited configuration data on your SQL Server.
 You can run SQL assessments in two ways;

 - Through the Workloads assessment tab in the collector (connects to one SQL Server at a time and creates one project).